OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-c/README.md

     briefly described on the OpenRiskNet [deployments page].
 Here we'll concentrate on the deployment of the application.

+## Move to correct location in the repo

+Change directory to where the files for the exercise are located:

+    cd /git/workshop/wp2-deployment-workshop-2019/exercise-c

 ## Login
 If you need to, login to the server: -